tinuzz/leaflet-messagebox/README.md

 There are only two options:

-`position:` The standard Leaflet.Control position parameter.
-Defaults to 'topright'
+`position:` (string) The standard Leaflet.Control position parameter.
+Optional, defaults to 'topright'

-`timeout:` The duration the messagebox is shown in milliseconds.
-Defaults to 3 seconds.
+`timeout:` (integer) The duration the messagebox is shown in milliseconds.
+Optional, defaults to 3000 (3 sec).

 ## Styling ##

 The messagebox can be styled with CSS, see [the css file]( leaflet-messagebox.css) for details.

+# License

+Leaflet.Messagebox is free software.
+Please see [LICENSE](LICENSE) for details.